LeToJa/Film-Browser/README.md

 # Film Browser

 A React + Express application for browsing films.
 Server-side rendering with Vite and React Query.
-Includes state management with Zustand and testing with vitest (and end-to-end with Cypress).
+Includes state management with Zustand (far less boilerplate than Redux, don't worry, I know how to use it) and testing with vitest (and end-to-end with Cypress).

-I use the Express server for providing the films list instead of an external API.
+I use the Express server to provide the films list instead of an external API.

 ## Requirements